Compiled-Code/eac-mapper/README.md

 ## How can it be fixed?
 EasyAntiCheat can easily patch this method by attaching to a process that has such drivers mapped into its address space, such as the explorer process.

-## Note
+## Notes
-- This project uses vdm by xerox to control the vulnerable driver
+- This method will evade all EasyAntiCheat scans
-- This project uses the rweverything driver as the vulnerable driver
+- We can easily inline hook a function for simple usermode to kernel communication
-- The mapped shellcode will evade all EasyAntiCheat scans
+- The function can easily be changed that is mapped within the driver, as well as the data structure